Chymyst/chymyst-core/docs/chymyst07.md

 ```

 This reaction could be defined at its own reaction site, since it is the only reaction that will consume `barrier1` and `barrier2`.
-The same is true for the two `begin1` and `begin2` reactions.
+(The same is true for the two `begin1` and `begin2` reactions.)
-For the purposes of this example, we will keep them all in one reaction site.
+For simplicity, we will keep all reactions in one reaction site.

 The final code looks like this: